GET NEW RECIPES IN YOUR INBOX →

-Creamy Tarragon chicken packed with delicious flavor.
+Creamy Tarragon chicken is packed with delicious flavor.
 It's the ultimate comfort food, perfect for any weeknight dinner!

 If you love creamy sauce and are a big fan of one-pan chicken recipes, try this French Tarragon chicken!